 Section 3: Drive Wheels

 Set of 4 wheels, cast iron, made in USA.
 3-3/4" wheel tread diameter.
-Cost $180 plus $25 shipping to the USA; plus $60 shipping to Canada.
+Cost $160 plus shipping.
 For other countries, please inquire.

 Drive Wheels for the 1" scale narrow gauge "Dinky".
 Wheel tread is 3-3/4" diameter.
 Cast iron, made in USA.
 Firearm cartridges at center are .22 caliber "long rifle", shown for size reference, and are not included!